Time scales and structures of wave interaction: Introduction

 \emph{Interaction of an infinite number of modes.} The first oceanographic studies aiming to describe wave field evolution of surface water waves in terms of energy cascades date back to the beginning of the twentieth century.
 A major breakthrough was achieved by Hasselmann in 1962, in \cite{has1962}, giving a statistical description of an energy cascade in terms of a wave kinetic equation.
 The stationary solution of this kinetic equation (further referred to as K-cascade) for capillary waves has been found in 1967 by Zakharov and Filonenko, \cite{zak2}, coining the term "weak turbulence".
 The method was extended to other classes of dispersive weakly nonlinear wave systems and renamed to wave turbulence theory (WTT), in \cite{ZLF92}.

 Experimental studies performed through the last decades revealed numerous phenomena such as dependence of the form of energy spectra on the excitation parameters \cite{NR11}, exponential form of the energy spectrum \cite{Erik}, nonlinear frequencies of the modes forming a cascade \cite{SWW-09}, etc., which could not be covered by or even were in contradiction to the WTT.
+It is also to be said, that in some cases the temporal or spatial scales required for the predictions of WTT to occur make it impractical to check them in any real experiment.
+For example, in the recent review of Newell and Rumpf \cite{NR11}, the estimate is given that the formation of a K-cascade in surface water waves with wavelength of 60 meters "would require a tank of approximately 60 km" in length.
+A tank of 60 km in length would have to be in the open air, and each gust of wind would destroy the assumptions of the kinetic WTT about the wave fields being close to stationarity and being homogeneous in space.

-This was addressed by the invention of new models of WTT, among them frozen WTT, mesoscopic WTT, finite-dimensional WTT, \cite{Pu99,zak4,LPPR09}, all of them relying on the statistical model of a K-cascade.
+These problems were addressed by the invention of new models of WTT, e.g. \cite{Pu99,zak4,K06-1,LPPR09}, all of them relying on the statistical model of an energy cascade in Fourier space (with resonances of linear modes as underlying physical mechanism).

-The paradigm changed with the advent of the D-cascade which uses a deterministic model for an energy cascade.
+The paradigm changed with the advent of the D-cascade which uses a deterministic model for an energy cascade (with modulation instability as underlying physical mechanism).
 Presently an experimentalist has the choice between two models for an energy cascade - K-cascade and D-cascade - to describe an experiment.
-In this Letter we give criteria for this choice.
+In this Letter we give criteria for this choice and apply them to various types of water waves as examples.

-We begin with an overview of the structures regarded in Wave Interaction Theory - D-cascade, resonance clusters and K-cascade, their time scales and characteristic times.
 We demonstrate that a K-cascade and a D-cascade are not competing processes, but rather two processes, which take place at different time scales, at different characteristic levels of nonlinearity and which are based on different physical mechanisms - resonant interactions of linear modes (K-cascade) and modulation instability (D-cascade).
-Also the form of the cascade is different: a K-cascade is decaying according to \emph{power law} and is independent of the total energy in the wave system.
+Also the form of the cascade is different: for the dispersion function $\o(k) \sim k^{\a}, \a\neq 1,$ a K-cascade is decaying according to \emph{power law} and its form is independent of the total energy in the wave system.
 A D-cascade is decaying \emph{exponentially} and its form depends on the energy contained in the wave system.

 Taking surface water waves as an example, we show, that energy cascades in this system occur at much faster characteristic times than those required by the kinetic WTT but can be described as D-cascades.